 Moon adventurers would also need a spacesuit with a design that allows for optimal movement.
 Current spacesuits are still not created with excessive locomotion in mind.
 But NASA is working on more advanced spacesuits optimized for the lunar surface for the agency’s forthcoming Artemis program that aims to land astronauts on the moon by 2024.
 These form-fitting suits will be more lightweight and flexible, allowing for the arm swing necessary to walk properly on the moon.

 Walking around the moon poses a number of different dangers.
 The moon’s harsh topography would make finding a suitable route around it quite tricky, especially with meteor craters that can be several miles deep.
 You would also have to factor in light and temperature when planning the route.

 “At the equator [of the moon], and during the day, you’re looking at temperatures at around 100 degrees centigrade [212 degrees Fahrenheit],” Cowley said.
 “And then at nighttime, it drops to like minus 180 C [minus 292 F].”
 The lunar cycle also means there are days when there is little or no sunlight, and at least half the journey would have to be done in the dark.

 Providing protection against these extreme temperatures could be possible with specially designed suits and the rover for protection.
-But the temperatures could also change the state of regolith, a fine gray soil that covers the moon’s solid bedrock, and affect how fast you could walk on it.
+But the fluctuating temperatures could also change the state of regolith – the fine gray soil that covers the moon’s solid bedrock – and affect how fast you could walk on it.

 This type of mission would also require a huge amount of endurance training because of the demands of exercising in low gravity on your muscles and cardiovascular system.
 “You’d have to send an astronaut with ultra-marathon-level fitness to do it,” Cowley said.
 Even then, walking at a top speed would be possible only for around three to four hours a day.